willprice/20bn-something-something-label-hierarchies/README.md

-# 20BN Something-Something category counts
+# 20BN Something-Something label hierarchies

 This repository contains CSVs that list classes of varying levels of granularity and the mappings between these levels for the [Something-something](https://20bn.com/datasets/something-something) dataset.